Isaac Stern: Biography

-The son of Solomon and Clara Stern, Isaac Stern was born in Kremenets, Poland (now Ukraine), into a Jewish family.
-He was 14 months old when his family moved to San Francisco in 1921.
-Both his parents were musical and his mother, who had studied at the Saint Petersburg Conservatory, began teaching him the piano when he was six before switching her son to the violin when he was eight.
-In 1928, Stern’s parents enrolled him at the San Francisco Conservatory of Music, where he studied until 1931 before going on to study briefly in New York with Louis Persinger.
-He returned to the San Francisco Conservatory to study for five years with Naoum Blinder, the concertmaster of the San Francisco Symphony, to whom he said he owed the most.
+Isaac Stern was born in Krzemieniec, Poland (present-day Ukraine), to a Jewish family.
+He was the son of Solomon and Clara Stern.
+When he was 14 months old, his family moved to San Francisco in 1921.
+Both his parents were musical and his mother, who had studied at the Saint Petersburg Conservatory, began teaching him the piano when he was six years old.
+She later switched his lessons to the violin when he turned eight.
+In 1928, Stern's parents enrolled him at the San Francisco Conservatory of Music, where he studied until 1931.
+He then briefly studied in New York City with Louis Persinger before returning to the San Francisco Conservatory.
+There, he studied for five years with Naoum Blinder, the concertmaster of the San Francisco Symphony, whom he credited as his most significant mentor.
 At his public début on February 18, 1936, aged 15, he played Saint-Saëns' Violin Concerto No. 3 in B minor with the San Francisco Symphony under the direction of Pierre Monteux.
 Reflecting on his background, Stern once memorably quipped that cultural exchanges between the U.S. and Soviet Russia drew from the same city:

-"They send us their Jews from Odessa, and we send them our Jews from Odessa."
+They send us their Jews from Odessa, and we send them our Jews from Odessa."

 During World War II, Stern was rejected from military service due to flat feet.
 He then joined the United Service Organizations and performed for US troops.
 During one such performance on Guadalcanal, a Japanese soldier, mesmerized by his playing, sneaked into the audience of US personnel listening to his performance before sneaking back out.

 Stern toured the Soviet Union in 1951, the first American violinist to do so.
 In 1967, Stern stated his refusal to return to the USSR until the Soviet regime allowed artists to enter and leave the country freely.
 His only visit to Germany was in 1999, for a series of master classes, but he never performed publicly in Germany.

 Stern was married three times.
 His first marriage, in 1948 to ballerina Nora Kaye, ended in divorce after 18 months, but the two of them remained friends.
-On August 17, 1951, he married Vera Lindenblit (1927–2015).
-They had three children together, including conductors Michael and David Stern and also Rabbi Shira Stern, one of the first female rabbis in the USA.
+On August 17, 1951, he married Vera Lindenblit.
+They had three children together, including conductors Michael and David Stern and also Rabbi Shira Stern, one of the first female rabbis in the US.
 Their marriage ended in divorce in 1994 after 43 years.
 In 1996, Stern married his third wife, Linda Reynolds.
-His third wife, his three children, and his five grandchildren survived him.

-Stern died September 22, 2001, of heart failure in a Manhattan, New York, hospital after an extended stay.
+Stern died September 22, 2001, of heart failure in a hospital in Manhattan, New York City, after an extended stay.